-This award-winning garden (one of a pair) was created on the historic site of the 12th century churchyard of St Laurence Pountney and the College of Corpus Christi - both destroyed in the Great Fire 1666 and never replaced.
+This award-winning garden (one of a pair) was created on the historic site of the 12th century churchyard of St Laurence Pountney and the College of Corpus Christi - both were destroyed in the Great Fire 1666 and never replaced.

 Privately owned, this unique space combines a traditional style of parterre planting with a more contemporary design.
 A secluded area is planted with nectar-rich flowers and naturalistic in style.
 The wisteria walkway and espalier fruit trees echo the formality, while the textural hard landscaping contrasts well with the perfect grass lawn.

 - Sunday 11:30–15:00

 - A display of insect and bug hotels designed and made by local schoolchildren will be on show.

 Laurence Pountney Hill

 - 15, 17, 21, 35, 40, 43, 47, 133, 141, 149, 344, 521